xiaoyunyang/xiaoyunyang.github.io/content/post/startup-seed-funding.md

 **3. Describe the technology/innovation (1-2 paragraphs or up to 500 words)**

 The major challenges of self-study for a career change include the lack of insight on what skills to build, what to work on to build these skills, and how the skill building activity will improve chance of employment in a chosen career track.
-LooseLeaf's innovation specifically address these challenges by integrating data from job boards and profile of companies who are posting to these job boards into LooseLeaf's information system to inform newcomers on how to work on each project to maximize their return-on-investment with regard to acquiring in-demand skills and relevant work experience.
+LooseLeaf's innovation specifically addresses these challenges by integrating data from job boards and profile of companies who are posting to these job boards into LooseLeaf's information system to inform newcomers on how to work on each project to maximize their return-on-investment with regard to acquiring in-demand skills and relevant work experience.
 Preliminary research on recruiting and hiring trends revealed that companies now source prospective employees through professional networking sites like LinkedIn which utilize algorithms that scan candidates' resumes and online profiles for knowledge and experience keywords that match a job description.
 These algorithms then recommend those candidates to recruiters who further assess the candidates' viability through reviewing their portfolio and work experience for work samples and evidence of their abilities.
-LooseLeaf's innovation helps to career-changers laser focus their self-study effort to target the specific in-demand skills, relevant experience, and knowledge areas by completing projects, which are collected in a portfolio that impresses recruiters.
+LooseLeaf's innovation helps career-changers laser focus their self-study effort to target the specific in-demand skills, relevant experience, and knowledge areas by completing projects, which are collected in a portfolio that impresses recruiters.

 Another challenge of self-study is the ability to stay motivated and focused to effectively and efficiently filter through and utilize the massive collection of free learning resources online.
-LooseLeaf's second innovation is the integration of social networking features to create a peer mentorship system, in which newcomers can observe what someone else of at their experience level would do to complete a project like creating a landing page for a non-profit or designing a logo for a startup founder and provide encouragement and feedback to each other during the project completion process.
-The peer mentorship system group newcomers of similar skill level, aspirations, and interest areas, and shared projects to create social networks.
-When newcomers browse open projects in areas of their interest, they can add the projects they want to work on to their todo-list and watch-list.
+LooseLeaf's second innovation is the integration of social networking features to create a peer mentorship system, in which newcomers can (1) observe what someone else at their experience level would do to complete a project (e.g., creating a landing page for a non-profit or designing a logo for a startup founder) and (2) provide encouragement and feedback to each other during the project completion process.
+The peer mentorship system groups newcomers of similar skill levels, aspirations, and interest areas, and shared projects to create social networks.
+When newcomers browse open projects in areas of their interest, they can add the projects they would like to complete to their todo-list and watch-list.
 They can document their efforts in how they are completing these projects, which sends notifications to other newcomers in their network.

 **4. Describe the technical challenges to overcome (1-2 paragraphs or up to 500 words)**